mkowals9/WPAM_PressHeart/README.md

 Before download make sure that the device you use:
   1. Has API >= 18 (target API version is 30)
   2. Has a good Internet connection

+To install app, firstly you must open the project in Android Studio, then choose 'Build/Build Bundle(s) / APK(s)/Build APK(s)'.
+The generated apk should be in chosen directory.